"Portable and Emanuella dey disguise": Nigerians on Hermes and Allysyn

 During the unveiling, a lot of the contestants caught the eye of viewers with their uniqueness and two of them were Allysyn and Hermes.

-Allysyn came into the house with a bald head and some people on Twitter think that she looks so much like 12-year-old comedian, Emmanuella who is on lowcut.
+Allysyn came into the house with a bald head, and some people on Twitter think that she looks so much like 12-year-old comedian, Emanuella, who is on lowcut.

-Flavour's baby mama Sandra pens beautiful message as she hails sister Bella for getting into Biggie's house
+Tobi Amusan proudly raises shoulder to Kizz Daniel's Buga after setting world record as fastest female hurdler

-Just like controversial singer Portable, Hermes sports an eccentric look with his piercings on his nose and ear, surplus rings, cowries, and lastly choice and style of hair.
+Just like the controversial singer Portable, Hermes sports an eccentric look with his piercings on his nose and ear, surplus rings, cowries, and lastly, choice and style of hair.

 Nigerians react to the comparison